0atman/trebetherick.net/content/haven.md

 ---
 ## 1927 - Worthy House, Trebetherick Telephone Exchange starts in the Paper Shop and Post Office.

-- The Postmaster was George Harris, he ran the shop, delivered the mail and papers and for thirty years connected the phone calls by hand.
+- The Postmaster was George Harris, who ran the shop, delivered the mail and papers and for thirty years connected the phone calls with the hand opperated exchange.
-As a teenager, Brian took the summer holiday job of assistant postman at Trebetherick post office, Worthy House.
+As the numbers of holiday homes and summer visitors increased, George needed Summer time help.
+As a teenager, Brian took this summer holiday job of assistant postman at Trebetherick Post Office, Worthy House.
 Brian used George's 1934 black Austen 7 van to deliver mail and papers.
 George was full of fun and when operating the phone lines he used to say to the callers "rubber knees" for 'number please' and "trying to forget you" for 'trying to connect you'.

 - In 1957 the new telephone exchange building was built next to Old Farm.
--

 ---

-## 1938 Electricity Was Brought to Trebetherick
+## 1938 Domestic Electricity Was Brought to all Trebetherick Properties.
 ---

 ## 1950